 On January 1, 2015, we introduced a new points structure.
 Le Club Voyage points are earned per night based on stateroom category.

 Stateroom Category Points per night on sailings departing on or after Jan.
-1, 2015 Club Interior 2 Club Oceanview 3 Club Veranda 5 Club Continent Suites 8 Club Ocean and Club World Owner Suites 18
+1, 2015 Club Interior 2 Club Oceanview 3 Club Veranda 5 Club Continent Suites 8 Club Ocean, Club Spa and Club World Owner Suites 18

 - What is special and unique about Le Club Voyage voyages?